baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 ## Maximum-likelihood estimation
 Filters calculate the likelihood and prediction errors while performing filtering, this can be used to perform maximum likelihood estimation or prediction-error minimization.
-We may for example plot likelihood as function of the variance of the dynamics noise
+One can estimate all kinds of parameters using this method, in the example below, we will estimate the noise covariance.
+We may for example plot likelihood as function of the variance of the dynamics noise like this

 ```@setup ml_map
 using LowLevelParticleFilters, LinearAlgebra, StaticArrays, Distributions, Plots
 nx = 2   # Dimension of state
 nu = 2   # Dimension of input
 ny = 2   # Dimension of measurements
-N = 800 # Number of particles
+N = 2000 # Number of particles

 const dg = MvNormal(ny,1.0)          # Measurement noise Distribution
 const df = MvNormal(nx,1.0)          # Dynamics noise Distribution
 const d0 = MvNormal(randn(nx),2.0)   # Initial state Distribution

-Tr = randn(nx,nx)
 const A = SA[1 0.1; 0 1]
 const B = @SMatrix [0.0 0.1; 1 0.1]
 const C = @SMatrix [1.0 0; 0 1]